digitalcredentials/docs/wallet/README.md

 Same as above; you should be able to paste a deep link into the 'Add Credential' screen textbox, or scan a QR code containing a deep link _while inside the wallet app_.

+### Scanning an Interaction URL (While In Wallet)

+Not currently supported, see issue https://github.com/openwallet-foundation-labs/learner-credential-wallet/issues/764

 ### Pasting Raw VC or VP JSON Into Wallet Textbox